 When I first tried this cleaning method, my house-cleaning was done on Autopilot.

 I ensured that I stick to this cleaning method.
-And as the months went my house looked and felt clean without much effort and thought.
+As the months went by, my house looked and felt clean with little effort and thought.

-Firstly, what does getting cleaning done on autopilot mean?
+Firstly, what do I mean by getting cleaning done on autopilot?

 You accomplish things on autopilot when you do them without even thinking.